ericmitt/IotPnp/bugbash.md

 - The pnp docs are available URL: [IoT Plug and Play documentation](https://docs.microsoft.com/en-us/azure/iot-pnp/).
 To provide feedback use this [PR in docs](https://github.com/MicrosoftDocs/azure-docs-pr/pull/120981), your github account must be registered in the MicrosoftDocs org.

 #### IoT Hub

-- The required hub version is only available in the following regions: canary (EastUS2EUAP, CentralUSEUAP) and production (ESD 1-4).
+- The required hub version is only available in the following regions: canary (EastUS2EUAP, CentralUSEUAP).
 For Canary either use a Canary enabled subscription to create an IoT Hub or request access to the `IOTPNP_TEST_BY_MAIN` subscription, via the Teams channel mentioned above.
 - Create S1 IoTHub in any of these regions to get started.
-- Use the latest API version: 2020-05-31-preview
+- Use the latest API version: 2020-09-30

 >NOTE: All hubs created in the `IOTPNP_TEST_BY_MAIN` subscription will be removed after the bug bash.
 We recommend using your own subscription if you'd want to keep using your IoT Hub long term.